 Museum of Sydney

-The Museum of Sydney sits on the site where the original colonial Government House was located - long before the tower that currently sits on the site was built.
-It feels like someone decided that there should be a museum on such an historic site - but never followed through with the money or the vision.
+The Museum of Sydney sits on the site where the original colonial Government House was located from 1788 - long before the tower that currently sits on the site was built.
+It feels like someone decided there should be a museum on such an historic site (along side the enormous tower) - but never followed through with the money or the vision to make it happen.

-The name of the Museum of Sydney sets it up as a place charged with telling the stories of Sydney.
-It's a big call for any museum but especially in this small awkward space.
+The name sets this museum up as a place charged with telling the broad stories of Sydney.
+It's a big call for any museum but especially in this small, awkward space.
 It never had a chance.
+And in 2025, the collection is shrinking.

 Address: Cnr Phillip and Bridge Streets, Sydney, Nearest train - Wynyard or Circular Quay